 D-4.2 Fix the test piece in the hinged apparatus.
 If more than one leather is to be tested at the same time in the hinged apparatus, ensure that all leathers are of approximately the same thickness.
 Thicker test pieces will prevent the thinner one from being folded flat.

 D-4.3 With the hinged apparatus in the open position, place it on the brass rods with the open part facing downwards (see Fig. 3).
 Close the refrigerated cabinet and run until the temperature is + 5 ºC.
 Maintain this temperature for 5 min.
 This is the minimum time with air movement which is required for the sample to reach equilibrium in a refrigerated cabinet.
 Then open the cabinet and snap shut the hinged apparatus by hand inside the cabinet.
 Remove the apparatus from the cabinet and examine the test piece for cracks.
 If the test piece has not cracked, replace it by a further test piece and replace the apparatus in the cabinet.
 Lower the temperature to 0 °C and maintain for 5 min before snapping shut once more.
-Repeat the test at -5, -10, -15, -20, -25 and -30 °C or until the finish shows cracks.
+Repeat the test at − 5°C, − 10°C, − 15°C, − 20°C, − 25°C and − 30 °C or until the finish shows cracks.
 The lowest temperature that can be conveniently reached is – 30 °C.

 D-5 EXPRESSION OF RESULTS